kry496/Hadoop-Linux/README.md

 	script will prompt u for password for intital ssh configs and before the cluster starts

 # Final Thoughts:
-	If you understand the Fabric library, All the comments should get you going Keep the Program logic in Python; Thats the magic here !
-Reason I love this tool letting Fabric be the wrapper to carry the commands to all the host & the host groups defined;
+	If you understand a little of the Fabric library, All the comments should get you going in the direction for your project.
+	Keep all the Program logic in Python; Thats the magic here !
+Reason I love this tool Let Fabric be the wrapper to carry the commands to all the host & the host groups defined;
+	you can define which user you want fabric to run your commands in the login shell.
 	The reason why we run the script as HDUSER;
-	The ERROR handling functionality is basic,
-	I have used the classic method ; not using @task decorator  ; going for single flat namespace to get the job done.
+	The ERROR handling functionality is basic, Observe the tasks with and without warn_only as true I have used the classic task method ; not using @task decorator  ; going for single flat namespace to get the job done easy.